WITH PUBLIC FOR PUBLIC

 “Where are you really from?”

 As a nomad studying in Europe and the U.S. for the past decade, I have often received this question.
-At first, I felt uneasy and then pretended not to care, but now I have came a stage where I am ready to confront my identity crisis.
-Inspired by theatre scholar Donatella Galella’s “Feeling Yellow,” I write about the affective experiences of Asian women overseas to better understand my identity-in-flux.
+At first, I felt uneasy and pretended not to care, but now I have came to understand how to define one’s identity in a relational and fluid way.
+Inspired by theatre scholar Donatella Galella’s “Feeling Yellow,” I write about the affective experiences of Asian women overseas to better understand the formation of identity-in-flux.

 Korea Art Forum